HoppouAI/ProjectGabriel-Framework/README.md

 ## Configuration — `config.yml`

 The project is configured via the YAML file `config.yml` in the repository root.
 Below are the most-common configuration sections and recommended placeholders.
-Keep secrets (API keys, passwords) out of the repo — prefer environment variables where supported.
+Keep secrets (API keys, passwords) secure

 Top-level sections you will commonly edit: